hufman/medialinkfs/README.md

 - `regex`: An optional regex that will be searched for in each item's path.
 If this setting exists, it will only organize items that match.
 Each `parser_options` setting can have a regex specific to that parser
 - `noclean`: Don't delete any extra files from the output directories
 - `fakeclean`: Indicate what directories and files would be cleaned out at the end of a run, but don't actually clean them
-- `preferCachedData`: If an item has cached metadata from a previous run, don't search for new metadata.
 - `output`: A list of output directories to manage

 ### Output Configuration